Physical Activity and the Cancer Patient

 Starting an exercise program can be a big task, even for a healthy person.
-It may be even harder for you if you have a chronic illness, especially if you were not used to exercising before your diagnosis.
+It may be even harder for you if you have a chronic illness, especially if you weren’t used to exercising before your diagnosis.
 Start slowly and build up as you are able.
 If you were exercising regularly before you were diagnosed with cancer, you may need to reduce the intensity and length of your exercise sessions.

 Let exercise provide you with its benefits.
+Remember, exercise helps:

-- Helping prevent muscle wasting
+- Prevent muscle wasting

-- Reducing treatment side effects
+- Reduce treatment side effects

-- Improving your fitness
+- Improve your fitness

 Add physical activity to your daily routine